Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Overview.md

 - **Azure Cost Analysis**: Maintain a practice of checking the Cost Analysis report of the assigned Azure subscription oftenly in check the Azure spend so that enviornment for a longer duration of time.

 - **Alert notifications**: Make sure to check your registered email's inbox for any alert-related mails.
 Alerts give you can head start to keep your Azure spending in control and to plan out the remaining credits in the best way possible.

 ## Lab guide Content:

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

-You are encouraged to explore Microsoft Purview further based on your interests and preferences.
+Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Purview feature.
+You are also encouraged to explore additional Microsoft Purview features based on your interests and preferences.

 - Lab 01 - Configure Sensitive Labels
 - Lab 02 - Publish sensitivity labels